Electrophoresis: Theory

 This model can be useful for some nanoparticles and non-polar fluids, where Debye length is much larger than in the usual cases.

-There are several analytical theories that incorporate surface conductivity and eliminate the restriction of a small Dukhin number, pioneered by Overbeek. and Booth.
+There are several analytical theories that incorporate surface conductivity and eliminate the restriction of a small Dukhin number, pioneered by Theodoor Overbeek and F. Booth.
 Modern, rigorous theories valid for any Zeta potential and often any aκ stem mostly from Dukhin–Semenikhin theory.

-In the thin double layer limit, these theories confirm the numerical solution to the problem provided by O'Brien and White.
+In the thin double layer limit, these theories confirm the numerical solution to the problem provided by Richard W. O'Brien and Lee R. White.